A Life Of Heritage

 Spring Bees: “Foulbrood and Mite Control”

-As if there aren’t enough obstacles for bees and their keepers, there is the silent killers: foulbrood and mites.
+As if there aren’t enough obstacles for bees and their keepers, there are the silent killers: foulbrood and mites.
 These come as disease and pests do: seemingly out of nowhere.
 But when they arrive, they wreak havoc and leave a dead hive and a sad beekeeper.
-Treatment of foulbrood and mite control are an essential step in the beekeepers routine.
+Treatment of foulbrood and mite control is an essential step in the beekeeper’s routine.

 Bees | Care for Bees | Bee Diseases | Bee Mites | A healthy bee, is a healthy hive.
 Tag along and watch as I open up my hive and treat for foulbrood and mite control.
 It's an important step for beekeepers.